geeknik/my-awesome-stars/topics.md

 ## bugbounty

+- [0xPugal/One-Liners](https://github.com/0xPugal/One-Liners) - A collection of one-liners for bug bounty hunting.
 - [reddelexc/hackerone-reports](https://github.com/reddelexc/hackerone-reports) - Top disclosed reports from HackerOne
 - [utkusen/urlhunter](https://github.com/utkusen/urlhunter) - a recon tool that allows searching on URLs that are exposed via shortener services
 - [umair9747/seize](https://github.com/umair9747/seize) - A Command-line Utility written in Go for generating images of your CLI output using stdin